CUBRID/cubrid-manual/en/admin/ha.rst

 **ha_node_list** is a parameter used to configure the group name to be used in the CUBRID HA group and the host name of member nodes in which failover is supported.
 The group name is separated by @.
 The name before @ is for the group, and the names after @ are for host names of member nodes.
 A colon (:) is used to separate individual host names.
 The default is **localhost@localhost**.

 The host name of the member nodes specified in this parameter cannot be replaced with the IP.
-When a host name is used, the name must be registered in **/etc/hosts**.
+You should use the host names which are registered in **/etc/hosts**.
 A node in which the **ha_mode** value is set to **on** must be specified in **ha_node_list**.
 The value of the **ha_node_list** of all nodes in the CUBRID HA group must be identical.
 When a failover occurs, a node becomes a master node in the order specified in the parameter.

 This parameter can be modified dynamically.
 If you modify the value of this parameter, you must execute :ref:`cubrid heartbeat reload <cubrid-heartbeat>` to apply the changes.